koenigscode/introduction-to-python/docs/basic_syntax.md

 I love Python 3
 I love Python 3
 ```

+Calculating `string % tuple` works because Python enables you to overwrite operators.
+This has nothing to do with an actual modulo operation, it's just used for simplicity.
+To learn more about operator overloading, take a look at [OOP](oop).

 ### Raw String Literals

 Raw String Literals, often called Raw Strings, are Strings in which `\`
 is interpreted as the actual `\` character.